Young Rescuers Club

 Benefiting Children & Animals

 Interacting with animals is good for the soul and can even be therapeutic in many cases.
-For those ages 7 through 11, The Young Rescuers Club promotes a variety of interaction and involvement for young volunteers here at the refuge.
-This program is mutually beneficial to the children and the animals alike.
+The Young Rescuers Club is a program offered to children 8 to 14 years of age that promotes interaction and involvement of young volunteers here at the Refuge.
+This program is mutually beneficial to the children and the animals at our facility.

 Studies show that interaction with animals can be beneficial to many different aspects of a child’s development.
 Children who struggle with social skills and development often find it much easier to connect with an animal, allowing them to express themselves in an atmosphere that is free of judgement.
 This type of interaction can help a child build confidence and help their personality to flourish.
 Children with special needs and other developmental delays have been found to greatly benefit from interacting with and learning from animals.